 Once the form is submitted, it takes them to C to agree to terms and conditions.
 Once the submit button is clicked, it takes them to D.

-You can see how fast it is to generate leads with the Facebook lead ads.
-Furthermore you can easily sync your Facebook lead ads campaign with your CRM software through our dedicated Facebook Leads Ads sync tool that will help you to sync your lead quickly and send an automatic welcome email to start a profitable conversion with them.
-Lead nurturing in fact, is a vital step in a sales funnel.
-Check out our detailed post on this topic to get some fresh idea on how to nurture your leads!
+You can see how fast it is to generate leads with Facebook lead ads.
+Furthermore, you can easily sync your Facebook lead ads campaign with your CRM software through our dedicated Facebook Leads Ads integration that will help you to sync leads quickly and send an automatic welcome email to start a profitable conversion with them.
+This will help to prevent manual Facebook Leads download which can make the leads grow cold and reduce conversions.
+With the integration, you can easily streamline your lead generation efforts and improve marketing automation.

 As a real estate business, you should have an active blog on your website.